tysbrown/tysbrown/README.md

 ### I ship code.
-Primarily in TypeScript.

-The web is my domain.
-Client, server, database, and infrastructure.
+Across the full stack, primarily in TypeScript but also in Rust.

-React, Node, and GraphQL enthusiast.
+The web is my domain, be it frontend, backend, database, or infra.
+I'm a lifelong hacker and World Wide Web enthusiast.

 <a href="https://linkedin.com/in/tylerbrowndev/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>